Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-There are a whole host of ways to pressuize gas from atmospheric pressure to a whole range of low, medium, high and ultra high pressures.
-As a result of varying demands to compress gas, whether it be air or another gas – a number of compressor designs have emerged to suit each application perfectly.
+There are a whole host of ways to pressurize gas from atmospheric pressure to a whole range of low, medium, high and ultra-high pressures.
+As a result of varying demands to compress the gas, whether it be air or another gas – a number of compressor designs have emerged to suit each application perfectly.

 This page will serve as a guide to the different air compressor types and their applications!

 Table of Contents

 - What Types of Air Compressor Are There?

 - Types of Positive Displacement Air Compressors (Constant Flow Compressors)

 - Types of Dynamic Compressors (Constant Pressure Compressors)